RedisBloom/RedisBloom/docs/commands/bf.loadchunk.md

-Restores a filter previously saved using `BF.SCANDUMP`.
+Restores a Bloom filter previously saved using `BF.SCANDUMP`.

 See the `BF.SCANDUMP` command for example usage.

-This command overwrites any bloom filter stored under `key`.
+This command overwrites any Bloom filter stored under `key`.
 Make sure that the bloom filter is not be changed between invocations.

 ## Required arguments